NikolasMelui/nikolasmelui/CV.md

       projects: [
         {
           short:
-            'backend application for the of bonuses, discounts and cashbacks system',
+            'backend application for the of bonuses, discounts and cashback system',
-          role: 'lead, backend',
+          role: 'lead backend',
-          tech: 'php, laravel',
+          tech: ['php', 'laravel'],
           tasks: [
             'backend API development',
             'implementation of methods and adapters for communication with the side CMS system',